tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 Stuart expressed the wish to have a look at GraphQL first, which could be used for general purpose extraction.

 A discussion took place on how the HDB++ archiving process could be improved to take advantage of batch inserts performances.
-Graziano suggested to modify the HdbEventSubscriber and libhdbpp libraries in order to be able to pass all the elements current contained in hdbpp-es received events queue to the libhdbpp implementation when the queue contains more than one element.
+Graziano suggested to modify the HdbEventSubscriber and libhdbpp libraries in order to be able to pass all the elements currently contained in hdbpp-es received events queue to the libhdbpp implementation when the queue contains more than one element.
 The libhdbpp implementation could then use batches to insert all the elements of this queue.
 Before implementing these changes, it is important to modify the type used to store the event queue (vector currently) to a more efficient collection type.
 Lorenzo suggested to have a look at a lock-less structure for this queue.
 So this change will require the following steps: